den-materials/project-03/README.md

 ###### When is it due?

-* **Wednesday, April 26th** - Project pitches.
+* **Friday, August 11th** - Project pitches.
 You must be prepared to talk about the problem you are planning on solving, the proposed value added to your user, and what you can do better than your competition.

-* **Monday, May 15th** - Completed project deliverables due and presentations!
+* **TBD, Week of August 28th** - Completed project deliverables due and presentations!

 ---